fvilante/baro/README.md

     asserts:    18 total |    17 passed |     1 failed
     ```

+  - The tests can also be executed through CMake's CTest by running `ctest`
+    after building with `cmake`

 ### Macros

 `baro` is a small set of macros.
 By default, both a long (`BARO_`-prefixed) and